tanthanhtrinh-dev/rxjs-labs/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to Reactive Programming based on the RxJS project!

 - Reactive Programming based on RxJS
 - This project has been created using **webpack-cli**, you can now run